 All Scouts are encouraged to take advantage of all available Merit Badge and Award opportunities.
-Scouts working towards First Class probably will gain the most by focusing on rank advancement first.
+Before First Class, your time is better spent on rank advancement, but you can still earn Merit Badges.
 As time allows, particularly at Goshen Summer Camp, you can work Merit Badges.
 Consult with your Patrol Leader (PL), Senior Patrol Leader (SPL) or any Adult Leader if you have any questions.

 Earning Merit Badges

 Scouts have several options for earning Merit Badges.
 Some methods require going to extra events, while others can be obtained during meetings.

 Our Troop has several registered Merit Badge Counselors, local parents/adults who have agreed to assist Scouts with earning a variety of Merit Badges.
 The links below provide contact information and are accessible to Troop Scouts and parents.
 (If you have any problems accessing these documents, please visit this page.)
 If there is a topic that interests you, reach out to a Counselor for guidance on requirements needed to obtain a Merit Badge.
 Note that you should speak with a Counselor before starting work on the Merit Badge.

 Counselors will often lead Merit Badge sessions during the second part of our regular Monday’s Troop meetings (see Calendar for meeting dates).
 They may also be available to check and sign-off on progress on other Merit Badges that Scouts are working on.
 Session schedules will be announced by the SPL.

 If attending a Merit Badge event, remember that:

 - You need to BRING a BLUE CARD, signed by Mr. Lewis (Scoutmaster), for every Merit Badge you have signed up for.
 Make sure you get one in advance;

 - Make sure you understand what PREREQUISITES should be completed BEFORE the Merit Badge event.
 If in doubt, call/email the MB Counselor or event organizer; and,